Cyclone Ofa: American Samoa

 Despite passing about 100 mi to the west of Pago Pago, Cyclone Ofa affected American Samoa between February 3–5 with wind gusts of up to 100 mph, which caused widespread and extensive damage to the territory.
-Ahead of the cyclone affecting the island nation, a gale warning was issued by TCWC Nadi for the American territory, while forecasting that very heavy rain, high seas and damaging sea swells would impact the area.
+Ahead of the cyclone affecting the island nation, a gale warning was issued by the FMS for the American territory, while forecasting that very heavy rain, high seas and damaging sea swells would impact the area.

 On February 4, within the immediate aftermath of the cyclone, the Lieutenant Governor Galea'i Peni Poumele placed the whole of American Samoa under a state of emergency.
 Upon his return from an international conference the Governor Peter Tali Coleman subsequently wrote to the United States President George H. W. Bush on February 7, asking him to declare the islands a federal disaster area and asked for money to help the American territory rebuild and recover from the Cyclone.
 The President subsequently declared the islands a major disaster area on December 9, which enabled Samoans to claim federal aid.